ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 USER and WORKDIR
 ~~~~~~~~~~~~~~~~

-It is good practice to switch the user to a non privelleged account if possible for the application, as this is good security practice, eg: ``RUN groupadd -r userX && useradd --no-log-init -r -g userX userX``, and then specify the user with ``USER userX``.
+It is good practice to switch the user to a non privelleged account if possible for the application, as this is good security practice, eg: ``RUN groupadd -r userX && useradd --no-log-init -r -g userX userX``, and then specify the user with ``USER userX[:userX]``.

 Never use sudo - there should never be a need for an account to elevate permissions.
 If this seems to be required then it really is time to revisit the architecture.